Targeted +: Communication and Interaction

 Needs Descriptors

-• The child or young person may have very limited communication skills that require personalised alternative and/or augmentative communication strategies to allow access to learning opportunities.
+• may have very limited communication skills that require personalised alternative and/or augmentative communication strategies to allow access to learning opportunities.

-• The child has speech language and communication needs (SLCN) identified by a Speech and Language Therapist or other professional in conjunction with parents/carers.
-A Speech and Language Therapist /Specialist Advisory Service or other professional with expertise in SLCN will be involved.
+• will have Speech and Language Therapist /Specialist Advisory Service or other professional with expertise in SLCN involved.

-• The child or young person may require specific interventions as directed by specialists.
+• requires specific interventions as directed by specialists.

 Expressive Language

-• The child or young person may use gesture, signs, symbols or photos as their main form of communication.
+• use gesture, signs, symbols/ photos as their main form of communication.

 Receptive Language

-• The child or young person may have limited understanding of what is said or signed or visually represented.
+The CYP presents with significant difficulties understanding what is said or signed or visually represented.

-• The child or young person may have significant difficulties following adult instructions and/or engaging in adult led activities without additional prompting or support.
+• may have significant difficulties following adult instructions and/or engaging in adult led activities without additional prompting or support.

-• The child or young person may have difficulties with comprehension monitoring (knowing they have understood or not).
+• may have difficulties with comprehension monitoring (knowing they have understood or not).

-• The child or young person may spend significant amount of time away from the main class group.
+• spend significant amounts of time away from the main class group.

 Sensory Processing